How to resize and watermark images in PHP using Imagick

-Imagick is a powerful PHP extension that serves as a wrapper to the ImageMagick library, enabling developers to create, modify, and convert images using PHP.
-In this tutorial, we'll explore how to use Imagick to resize images and apply watermarks, enhancing your web application's image processing capabilities.
+Imagick is a robust PHP extension that wraps the ImageMagick library, enabling developers to efficiently create, modify, and convert images.
+This tutorial demonstrates how to resize images and apply watermarks using Imagick, helping you enhance your web application's image processing capabilities.

-Imagick is an open-source PHP extension that offers an object-oriented API for image manipulation.
-It leverages the functionality of the ImageMagick library, supporting a wide range of image formats and providing robust image processing capabilities.
+Imagick is an open-source PHP extension providing an object-oriented API for image manipulation.
+Leveraging the powerful ImageMagick library, it supports a wide range of image formats and advanced image processing features.

-• Wide Format Support: Imagick supports over 200 image formats, including JPEG, PNG, GIF, and more.
+- Wide Format Support: Supports over 200 image formats, including JPEG, PNG, GIF, and more.

-• Advanced Image Processing: Offers a rich set of features for resizing, cropping, rotating, and adding effects.
+- Advanced Processing: Offers robust features for resizing, cropping, rotating, and adding effects.

-• Performance: Efficiently handles large images and performs complex operations quickly.
+- Performance: Efficiently handles large images and executes complex operations quickly.

-Before using Imagick, you need to install both the ImageMagick software and the Imagick PHP extension.
+Before using Imagick, install both the ImageMagick software and the Imagick PHP extension.

 sudo apt-get update